PepZinGI® (Zinc-Carnosine for Gut Lining)

 Frequently asked questions about PepZinGI® (Zinc-Carnosine for Gut Lining)

-The clinically studied dose for PepZinGI® (Zinc-Carnosine for Gut Lining) is 75–150 mg/day PepZinGI® (polaprezinc); 75 mg twice daily for gut lining repair; established pharmaceutical drug in Japan at 150 mg/day for gastric ulcers; supplement dose lower.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 75–150 mg/day PepZinGI® (polaprezinc); 75 mg twice daily for gut lining repair; established pharmaceutical drug in Japan at 150 mg/day for gastric ulcers; supplement dose lower Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally very well tolerated — approved pharmaceutical in Japan with established safety record Zinc content (16 mg per 75 mg dose) — monitor total daily zinc from all sources; UL is 40 mg/day Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, PepZinGI is well tolerated at studied doses.
+Reported effects can include: Generally very well tolerated — approved pharmaceutical in Japan with established safety record Zinc content (16 mg per 75 mg dose) — monitor total daily zinc from all sources; UL is 40 mg/day It may also interact with some medications.
+PepZinGI is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antibiotics (tetracyclines, quinolones) — zinc reduces absorption; separate by 2 hours Penicillamine — zinc reduces drug absorption; avoid combination Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antibiotics (tetracyclines, quinolones) — zinc reduces absorption; separate by 2 hours Penicillamine — zinc reduces drug absorption; avoid combination If you take prescription medication, check with a pharmacist or doctor before using it.